micro-nova/AmpliPi/README.md

 1. The update will mistakenly fail with the message "`Error checking version: NetworkError when attempting to fetch resource`".
 Just go back to the app at [amplipi.local](http://amplipi.local) to enjoy the new feaures.

-For custom changes or offline updating, a .tar.gz file can also be uploaded to the AmpliPi.
+For custom changes or offline updating, a .tar.gz file can also be uploaded to the AmpliPro.
 This can be generated from a git checkout with `poetry version prerelease && poetry build`.
 The release will be generated to the dist folder.